Szymon-Michalak/iOS-Resources/blog/HowDoWeProvideDefaultImplementationsForProtocolMethods.md

 }
 ```

-Alternatively, you can use `@objc` optional to make functions within your protocol optional.
+Alternatively, you can use `@objc optional` to make functions within your protocol optional.
-This would, however, restrict your `protocol` to onlybe implemented by `class` type objects, which would prevent your `protocol` from being used by `structs`, `enums`, etc. You’d also need to explicitly check if that optional method is implemented before you call it.
+This would, however, restrict your `protocol` to only be implemented by `class` type objects, which would prevent your `protocol` from being used by `structs`, `enums`, etc. You’d also need to explicitly check if that optional method is implemented before you call it.